new mum gift ideas, gifts for new mums, new mum gifts, new mum tips, best gifts for new mums, present for new mum

 But behind closed doors, I was falling apart.

-Antenatal classes focus heavily on birth… and almost nothing on what comes after.
+Antenatal classes focus heavily on birth and almost nothing on what comes after.
+(I talk about it more in the post Are antenatal classes contributing to postpartum depression?)

-I even knew about postnatal depression, and still didn’t recognise it when it hit me.
+I knew about postnatal depression before my twins arrived, and still didn’t recognise it when it hit me.

 I didn’t think I was unwell, I just thought I was failing.